Volunteer at the Aquarium

 - Maintenance volunteers work throughout the facility as groundskeepers, custodial aides and shop assistants.

-- Youth can volunteer during the summer as an interpreter and work on Team Projects at the Aquarium and in the community with a group of their peers during the school year.
+- Teens can volunteer during the summer as an naturalist and work on Team Projects at the Aquarium and in the community with a group of their peers during the school year.

 - Special opportunities match your special skills with our special needs.